cca/moodle-backups/readme.md

 gcloud auth activate-service-account --key-file /bitnami/moodledata/key.json
 ```

-To take advantage of speedier composite uploads, we might need to edit the service account's .boto file (possibly located under /root/.config/gcloud/legacy_credentials/) to add the properties described in the "gsutil composite objects & CRC Mod" section below.
-The last time I installed `gcloud`, this did not require any extra steps, however.
-The SA has Storage Object Admin permission on the course archive bucket in order to take advantage of composite uploads.
+To take advantage of speedier composite uploads, we might need to edit the service account's .boto file (/root/.boto) to add the properties described in the "gsutil composite objects & CRC Mod" section below.
+The last time I installed `gcloud`, it came with a compiled CRC Mod ready for these composite uploads.
+The SA has Storage Object Admin permission on the course archive bucket to take advantage of composite uploads.

 Once ready, edit the `SEMESTER` variable at the top and then run onpodproc.sh on the container.
 It backs up 5 courses (or `./onpodproc N` to backup N at a time) from the list of IDs in ids.csv and writes to a log file.